genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ---

 ## Authentication
-Once you have a list of preferences you can show the correct login dialogue and let the user make a login attempt.
+Once you have a list of preferences, you can show the correct login dialog and let the user make a login attempt.
 The password is provided in plain text, as it is expected you will secure the connection using TLS.
 ### Login request

     MESSAGE_TYPE = EVENT_LOGIN_AUTH